-The full details of what you need to do can be found in the Graduate Diploma in Teaching (Secondary) Programme Handbook.
+The full details of what you need to do can be found below.
 You need to make sure that you are familiar with what is required.
-Do not miss the information session on New Zealand Teachers Council and registration in week 5 of semester 2 which are delivered as part of Secondary Careers Week.
+Do not miss the information session on New Zealand Teachers Council and registration in week 5 of Semester 2 which are delivered as part of Secondary Careers Week.
 We will cover this in EDPRAC 608 tutorials.
-However, please also refer frequently to the handbook on the Faculty of Education website.
+However, please also refer frequently to the programme handbook on the Faculty of Education website.